w3c/wcag3/guidelines/terms/essential-exception.md

 Real-time based exceptions such as:

 * purchasing items in limited supply;
-* a dutch auction where the price keeps dropping until the first person hits the BUY button;
+* an auction where the price keeps dropping until the first person hits the “Buy” button;
 * controlling a drone in flight;
 * submitting a proposal by deadline.
 :::

 :::example
-No undo exceptions such as purchasing things in an auction.
+Actions that cannot be undone, such as purchasing things in an auction.
 :::